RealityETH/reality-eth-monorepo/README.md

   * @reality.eth/dapp
   * @reality.eth/cli-tools

 Some packages reference each other, for example `dapp` needs `contracts` and `reality-eth-lib`.
 When developing it can be useful to make your local environment refer directly to the working versions of the other packages in the repo.
-To do this, instead of running the normal `npm install` for each JavaScript package, run `lerna bootstrap --hoist` from the uppermost directory.
+To do this, instead of running the normal `npm install` for each JavaScript package, run `lerna bootstrap` from the uppermost directory.
 This will install external dependencies normally, but set up dependencies within this repo as symlinks.

+NB The dapp lerna setup does not seem to be working correctly.
+You may need to run `npm install` separately for the dapp.